drewm27/speakerrankings/portable/medium.md

 title: Medium Size Portable Bluetooth Speakers Ranked
 comments: true
 cover-img: "/assets/img/ubooml.jpg"
-share-description: "Explore the top medium skze Bluetooth speakers — expertly ranked for portability, balanced sound, and great value for compact, yet powerful audio."
+share-description: "Explore the top medium size Bluetooth speakers, expertly ranked for portability, balanced sound, and great value for compact, yet powerful audio."
 ---

-This page ranks 130 medium size powered Bluetooth speakers.
-Last updated on 02/09/2026.
-The medium size powered Bluetooth speaker size is one of the best general use size classes.
-1L water bottle sized and light enough to hand carry, but with enough output to fill a bedroom or background music for a small outdoor gathering.
-Small enough to usually fit in a water bottle holder and take with you anywhere.
-The best of these speakers will have no problem filling a reasonable sized room with sound.
-Outdoors they will sound a bit bass light but are fine for background music.
-The best here will have bass extension similar to a 5.25” woofer bookshelf speaker.
-Bigger size class speakers will generally have deeper bass.
-All speakers are IPX7 or better unless noted.
+This page ranks 130 medium size Bluetooth speakers.
+This is one of the best general-use size classes, about the size of a 1L water bottle, light enough to hand carry, and small enough to fit in a water bottle holder.
+They can fill a bedroom or provide background music for a small outdoor gathering.
+Outdoors they'll sound a bit bass-light but work well for background music.
+The best here have bass extension similar to a 5.25" woofer bookshelf speaker.
+Larger size classes will generally go deeper.
+All are IPX7 or better unless noted.

+To the average listener, speakers in the top 50% of this category will likely sound great.
+For the critical listener, aim for the top 20%.
+Don't hesitate to pick any of those if you have budget, feature, or aesthetic priorities, there are a lot of good speakers here.

 See the [Best Bluetooth Speakers For Sound Quality](/portable/best-sound-quality/) for the best speakers in all sizes or [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference)

-To the average non-audiophile, generally speakers in the top 50% of this category will likely sound "good" to you.
-To the critical listener, generally speakers in the top 20% of this category will likely sound "good" to you.
-Don’t be afraid to pick one of those if you have budget, feature or aesthetic priorities.
-There’s a lot of good speakers out there.

 For longer runtime, check out a [power bank](/portable-power-stations/).

-For running karaoke, check out [Karaoke Setups](/karaoke-setups/)
+For karaoke, check out [Karaoke Setups](/karaoke-setups/).

+Last updated: 02/09/2026

 **Use your browser's search feature to search for speakers on this page.**